 Medicare covers hospital care, medical care and prescription drugs, but that still leaves out many important insurance coverage types for seniors.

-For example, Medicare does not cover long-term care.
+Many seniors are surprised to discover that Medicare does not cover long-term care.
 Some Medicare Advantage plans now offer coverage for adult home day care and in-home support services, but even these plans won’t cover residency in an assisted living facility.
 Long-term care can be incredibly expensive, and seniors may be interested in long-term care insurance to cover these costs.
+In additional to traditional LTC policies, some insurers now offer hybrid LTC policies that combine permanent life insurance with LTC benefits.
+If the policy owner dies without using the LTC benefits, their beneficiaries will receive the death benefit.
+Most policies offer benefits for care in the home as well as a facility.

 Likewise, some Medicare Advantage plans offer hearing, dental and vision coverage, but these services are not covered in Original Medicare, and they’re not available in all Medicare Advantage plans.
-Some seniors may be interested a separate policy to secure coverage for these services.
+Hearing, dental and vision care are vital to seniors health and well-being as they age.
+Neglecting this care can lead to other health problems.
+By offering stand-alone plans you can help them fill this coverage need.

 Seniors who plan to travel may need travel insurance, especially if they are planning to go outside the country.
 In addition to providing coverage for canceled plans and lost or stolen items, travel insurance can cover emergency medical expenses that occur while traveling.
 The CDC warns that people who need medical care in another country will likely have to pay out-of-pocket, even if the country has nationalized healthcare for citizens.
 Original Medicare does not typically cover care outside of the U.S., although some private Medicare plans may offer coverage.
 Before traveling abroad, seniors should check their coverage and determine whether they need to purchase travel health insurance.